Wall Tiling Cost

 Stone is cut to reveal the natural texture of the stone.
 This means that there is a possibility for the tile to be uneven and variable in shape and size.

-On the other hand, ceramic is a manufactured product with a very cookie-cutter type manufacturing process, meaning it is a lot more consistent.
+On the other hand, ceramic is a manufactured product with a very cookie-cutter type of manufacturing process, meaning it is a lot more consistent.

 The issue is that ceramic cannot match the natural beauty of the natural stone.